kamilburda/batcher/docs/sections/Examples.md

 ## I don't want to preserve folder hierarchy when exporting.

-Add and check the `Remove folder structure` procedure if not already (`Add Procedure... → Remove folder structure`).
+Add and check the `Remove folder structure` procedure if not already (`Add Action... → Remove folder structure`).

 ## How do I rename the images to form a sequence of numbers, e.g. "image001", "image002", ...?